ppicci/Big-Data-Analysis/session4/exercises/exercise-3-mutex/Exercise 3.md

 **Extract random text using the `Faker` library and store it in a file.**

-* Using a serial programming approach, use the following scripts to collect data from an API.
+* Using a serial programming approach, use the following scripts to store data in a file.
-* Then, use `Threads` or the  `ThreadPoolExecutor`  to fetch data in parallel.
+* Then, use `Threads` or the  `ThreadPoolExecutor`  to store data in parallel in the same file.
 * Compare the time taken for both tasks.

 **Supporting material.**

 You can use the following scripts as your starting point.

-* Explore the following scripts that create a new record in a file using the faker library.
+* Explore the following scripts that create a new record in a file using the `faker` library.
 Firstly, install the library.

 ```
 pip3 install Faker